ige-calcul/public-docs/clusters/Ige/ige-calcul1.md

 ssh   your_agalan_login@ige-calcul1.u-ga.fr
 ```

-If you want to connect without using a password and fom outside the lab, add these 4 lines to the file $HOME/.ssh/config (create it if it does not exit)
+If you want to connect without using a password and from outside the lab, add these 4 lines to the file $HOME/.ssh/config (create it if you don't have it)

 ```
 Host calcul1